mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 ---

 {% include verse.html
-text="God said to Abraham, “As for you, you shall keep my covenant, you and your offspring after you throughout their generations.
+text="God said to Abraham, “As for you, **you shall keep my covenant, you and your offspring after you throughout their generations**.
 This is my covenant, which you shall keep, between me and you and your offspring after you.
 Every male among you shall be circumcised.
 You shall be circumcised in the flesh of your foreskin.
 It will be a token of the covenant between me and you.
 He who is eight days old shall be circumcised among you, every male throughout your generations, he who is born in the house, or bought with money from any foreigner who is not of your offspring.
 He who is born in your house, and he who is bought with your money, must be circumcised. **My covenant shall be in your flesh for an everlasting covenant**." verse="Genesis 17:9-13"
 %}